A Lesson to Learn: Campbell Soup Company (CPB)

 Sponsored

-The average price from analysts is $46.06, which is $0.76 above the current price.
 CPB currently public float of 194.44M and currently shorts hold a 8.93% ratio of that float.
-Today, the average trading volume of CPB was 2.89M shares.
+Today, the average trading volume of CPB was 2.92M shares.

 CPB’s Market Performance

-CPB stocks went up by 1.07% for the week, with a monthly jump of 2.33% and a quarterly performance of 11.95%, while its annual performance rate touched -1.44%.
-The volatility ratio for the week stands at 3.23% while the volatility levels for the past 30 days are set at 2.25% for Campbell Soup Company.
-The simple moving average for the period of the last 20 days is 2.29% for CPB stocks with a simple moving average of 3.37% for the last 200 days.
+CPB stocks went down by -4.75% for the week, with a monthly drop of -1.83% and a quarterly performance of 2.42%, while its annual performance rate touched -9.87%.
+The volatility ratio for the week stands at 3.48% while the volatility levels for the past 30 days are set at 2.51% for Campbell Soup Company.
+The simple moving average for the period of the last 20 days is -4.75% for CPB stocks with a simple moving average of -3.01% for the last 200 days.

 Analysts’ Opinion of CPB